acmpesuecc/Slide/README.md

 # Slide
 The popular and nostalgic; slide the number into order, puzzle implementation using python on pygame module, which I made as my 1st sem project.

+## addition to readme
+Rules:
+Slide the numbers around until they are in numerical order from least to greatest, left to right and top to bottom.
+The white space is the open space that the numbered squares are moved to.
+To move a number, click on it.
+Only numbers that are immediately to the left, right, above or below the empty space can be moved.

 ## Get Started
 Wanna try out Slide?